Pain Relief and Stress Free Acupuncture in Los Angeles and Silicon Beach.

 I have learned that the greatest challenge in healthcare is to persuade people to behave in healthier ways.
 Health is affected only marginally by medical interventions.
 Most diseases are caused by the individual's behavior and poor choices.
 I saw firsthand how Type-2 Diabetes undermined my mother's physical health.
 I witnessed how my uncle's alcoholism led to his insanity and eventual death.
 I saw how my father's gambling addiction raked away at his spirit.
 And my heart still aches for my brother's depression.
 Ultimately, everyone seeks harmony in their life.

 PAIN SPECIALIST: I have studied orthopedics acupuncture under Dr. Don Lee, Dr. Benny Lin, and Dr. Jevon Li at Yo San University.
-In addition, I have studied Dimitri Boules' Oakpoint Method and Dr. Anthony Lombardi's EXSTORE system for treating musculo-skeletal conditions, as well as Master Tung's classical acupuncture and Dr. Tan's Balance Method.
+In addition, I have studied Dimitri Boules' Oakpoint Method, Rich Hazel's Motor Point Acupuncture, and Dr. Anthony Lombardi's EXSTORE system for treating musculo-skeletal conditions, as well as continuing education units with Matt Callison (Sports Medicine Acupuncture) and Michael Corradino (Neuropuncture).
 For efficacy, I use traditional acupuncture, motor points acupuncture, distal points acupuncture, and manual therapies such as cupping, tuina acupressure, and guasha in my practice in treating a wide range of conditions ranging from chronic low back pain, neck and shoulder pain, "frozen shoulder", "golfer's elbow", "tennis elbow", wrist pain, carpal tunnel, ankle sprains, TMJ jaw pain, to insomnia, anxiety, stress, digestive issues, and migraines.

 MY GOAL is to educate and inspire you on living a healthy lifestyle by making informed choices with an emphasis on prevention and self-cultivation.
 What we eat/drink and feel/think can enhance or diminish the quality of life.
 I believe the role of a doctor is to teach the patients so they can take responsibility for their own health.
 I am humanity's humble servant.
 I see myself as just a conduit to your SELF-HEALING, one acu-point at a time.